TheTreeofGrace/Hands-on-With-PactNET/Readme.md

 After looking at the mock provider now we can move to the test file in `Pact.Consumer/Tests/SpiritConsumerTest.cs`

 Lets go through some of the veriables:
-`private readonly Client _client;` -> this is the frontend client that we will be using to make API calls with for our tests `private const int Port = 3001;` -> the port where the mock server will be running `private readonly MinMaxTypeMatcher _spiritAnimals;` -> Pact type matcher for lists `private readonly object _spiritAnimal;` -> the sprit animal object that contains further pact type matchers
+- > `private readonly Client _client;`: this is the frontend client that we will be using to make API calls with for our tests
+- > `private const int Port = 3001;`: the port where the mock server will be running
+- > `private readonly MinMaxTypeMatcher _spiritAnimals;`: Pact type matcher for lists
+- > `private readonly object _spiritAnimal;`: the sprit animal object that contains further pact type matchers

 ### 2.3 GetAllSpiritAnimals Test